How Often Should You Get Your Teeth Cleaned?

 • Use any prescribed oral rinses or gels as directed by your dentist.

 Of course, routine dental exams and X-rays at your cleaning appointments are key as well.
-This allows us to catch any developing oral health issues, such as cavities or gum disease, while they’re still easy to treat.
+This allows your dentist to catch any developing oral health issues, such as cavities or gum disease, while they’re still easy to treat.